-Glassdoor also reports that both full and part-time IKEA employees can accrue paid time off as soon as they start working for the company.
-Furthermore, vacation can be taken in one-hour increments.
-If you’re looking to develop an employee handbook, IKEA has a public example of its benefits that you can use for improve your recruitment efforts.
-You will want to go into more detail for your internal efforts, but this is a good place to start.
+Both full and part-time IKEA employees can accrue paid time off as soon as they start working for the company.
+If you’re looking to develop policies, IKEA has a public example of its employee benefits on its careers page that you can use to improve your own efforts.

 Kraft Heinz Gives Employees Super Bowl Monday Off

 If you’re not very productive the day after the Super Bowl, then you’re not alone.
-More than $16 billion people call in sick on Super Bowl Monday, costing roughly $1 billion in lost productivity.
-Kraft Heinz has realized that their team members don’t actually get anything done, which is why they let salaried employees have the time off instead.
-Employees can talk about the commercials and nurse hangovers off the company dime.
+Millions of employees call in sick on that Monday.
+Kraft Heinz realized their team members don’t actually get anything done on Super Bowl Monday.
+That’s why they let salaried employees have the day off starting in 2017.

 10 Steps To Develop Your PTO Policy